clelidm/SpinModels/GenerateData/README.md

 See `/INPUT/Model_Ex_BinaryRepresentation.dat` for an example of a file written in format (a), and `/INPUT/Model_Ex_IntegerRepresentation.dat` for an example of a file written in format (b).

-Two read these files from the `int main()` function, you can use the function:
+Two read these files from the `int main()` function, use the function:
  - `list<Interaction> ReadFile_Model_BinaryRepresentation(string Model_inputfile)` if the operators are written under binary format (a);
  - `list<Interaction> ReadFile_Model_IntegerRepresentation(string Model_inputfile)` if the operators are written under integer format (b);